Xandery256/Project-Neptune/Design Document.md

 ### Environments:
 *Describe the environments the player will encounter in your game.
 Concept art and/or images from other games could help convey this.*
-* Engineering lab, medical facility, security/armory area, cargo, shipyard/Shipwright quarters, manufacturing plant, chapel, bar, old bar, cafeteria, lounge, living quarters, maintenance halls, Mech LAB
+* Engineering lab, medical facility, security/armory area, cargo, shipyard/Shipwright quarters, manufacturing plant, chapel, bar, old bar, cafeteria, lounge, living quarters, maintenance halls, Mech LAB, botany, observatory, AI hub, genetics, courtroom, gym, surgery, telescience lab, atmospheric technician area, aquarium

 ### Key Locations:
 *Describe the key locations in your world, places where important parts of the story occur.*
-* Bridge/Captain's Quarters, Chapel, Old Bar, Armory, Head of Medical's Office, Mech LAB
+* Bridge/Captain's Quarters, Chapel, Old Bar, Armory, Head of Medical's Office, Mech LAB, atmospheric technician area, telescience lab, ai hub, observatory, aquarium

 ### Game Flow:
 *How does the player character experience your game world?
 How do the world’s locations connect?
 Include the order in which the player encounters the sections of your game world.
 Note: Make sure the connections between areas are either logical or make sense within the context of your story!*